minispooner/minispooner.github.io/index.md

 ---
 layout: home
-title: Red Teaming
+title: Welcome
-subtitle: Removing assumptions
+subtitle: Welcome to Ty Anderson's professional website!
 ---

-# Why Red Team?
+# Welcome

-This is why...
+This is why I have a website...